HajaSChilds/gingerbee_npm/README.md

-## Gingerbee JS Footer
+## Gingerbee Js Footer

-> This shoule be used in the following manner
+> This should be used in the following manner

 Install with the command:
 ```